RMI-NITT/STAR/README.md

 Weather is not a constraint and this system can work all day long.
 The radar technology gives real time tracking of the vital signs of the animals by emitting waves and analyzing the reflected waves.
 This eliminates the demerits of wearing a physical device and the time taken for this estimation is less due to high-end signal processors.

+## FMCW
 ![imgonline-com-ua-twotoone-Iv42vGAOsMq6QiSZ](https://user-images.githubusercontent.com/83502978/179812445-e7084af4-6691-4f7f-94ac-93b1cca28c6a.png)

+Sawtooth modulation is the most used in FMCW radars where range is desired for objects that lack rotating parts.
+Range information is mixed with the Doppler velocity using this technique.
+Modulation can be turned off on alternate scans to identify velocity using unmodulated carrier frequency shift.
+This allows range and velocity to be found with one radar set.
+Triangle wave modulation can be used to achieve the same goal.